 Regardless of the regulations and laws applicable to your business, there are several best practices every company should follow to ensure remote workforce compliance and maintain remote workforce performance:

 Companies moving quickly to a remote work arrangement may be forced to compromise initially if all systems aren’t initially set up to support a remote workforce.
-For instance, in the case of a call center suddenly shifting to a remote workforce, agents may initially not have access to the company’s CRM until appropriate measures are taken to ensure the security of sensitive customer data.
+For instance, in the case of a work from home call center, agents may initially not have access to the company’s CRM until appropriate measures are taken to ensure the security of sensitive customer data.

 There can be no compromise when it comes to customer privacy, so in this case, it’s better to make your agents available to reassure customers, even if they don’t initially have access to all the information they need.

 To learn more about the best practices for managing remote call center agents, download our white paper, Remote Agents: Managing a WFH Contact Center.

 Quality management continues to be a top priority for businesses in all sectors, whether employees are working in a shared office environment or remotely.
 If your business has a call center or customer support function, analytics-enabled quality management solutions (AQM) can help you identify trends and opportunities to better serve customers and to better support your team during the transition to remote work and beyond.

 Interaction analytics can help you identify the top issues facing your business and your customers.
 It’s particularly useful for gathering actionable insights while your employees are working remotely.
 Once issues, challenges, and needs have been identified, work with a cross-functional team to develop solutions.
 Interaction analytics solutions are also valuable tools for managing risk and compliance, performance management, monitoring customer satisfaction and improving the customer experience.